 While there are plenty of people adopting a gluten-free diet because they think it’s healthier, there are also a growing number of people identifying numerous health complaints associated with eating gluten.
 Symptoms include fatigue, gastrointestinal issues, headaches, “brain fog” or aching joints.
 These people are thought to be suffering from a “non-coeliac gluten sensitivity”.

-I’ve asked you to go gluten free for the duration of this program, this doesn’t mean forever and ive put together this guide to living gluten-free is to share with you what I have learned so you can be informed about what exactly gluten is, why it may cause health problems and how to go gluten-free the healthy way.
+I have learned how to be gluten-free without feeling like I am missing out and so this guide to living gluten-free is to share with you what I have learned so you can be informed about what exactly gluten is, why it may cause health problems and how to go gluten-free the healthy way.
 I’ll touch on what a sensitivity to gluten is and what being coeliac means.

 What is gluten and why it’s become a problem

 Gluten is naturally found in wheat, barley, rye and triticale (a grain that’s cross between wheat and rye).
 Oats also contain the gluten protein avenin, but it’s typically more tolerated than the proteins gliadin and glutenin.
 It’s during the process of oats where cross-contamination with gluten can occur, so it’s technically not gluten-free especially for those who are very sensitive.

 The use of gluten began about 10,000 years ago at the introduction of agriculture.
-Seeds where ground to make flours, which were then used to make cereals and breads.
+Seeds where ground to make flours, which were then used to make cereals and bread.

-Our love for gluten-containing products rose rapidly and high-yield wheat varieties where introduced to cater for the demand.
-Fertiliser, pesticides and herbicides were used liberally and industrialised farming techniques become the standard.
-Wheat was bred to stand up to the machinery, transportation and industrialised food manufacturing methods.
+Our love for gluten-containing products rose rapidly and high-yield wheat varieties were introduced to cater for the demand.
+Fertiliser, pesticides, and herbicides were used liberally and industrialized farming techniques become the standard.
+Wheat was bred to stand up to the machinery, transportation, and industrialized food manufacturing methods.
 It was grown to be a hardier grain and as such, the gluten was stronger than ever.
 Stone milling was replaced with steel rollers and hammers to cope with the stronger grains.
 This removed the wheat germ from the grain, which in turn drastically reduced the nutrient content of the flour.

 At the same time, the traditional methods of using flours were adjusted to produce more food products.
 Traditionally, bread was made with a sourdough starter and allowed to ferment over time to activate live cultures.
-These cultures feed on the starches, sugars and proteins in the grain, including gluten.
+These cultures feed on the starches, sugars, and proteins in the grain, including gluten.
 These were absorbed slowly and easily digested by our stomach.
-In fact, the baked goods contained naturally occurring probiotics like other fermented foods such as yoghurt, kimchi and sauerkraut.
+In fact, the baked goods contained naturally occurring probiotics like other fermented foods such as yogurt, kimchi, and sauerkraut.

 The problem with this method was that it took time.
 Time that food manufacturers and busy housewives didn’t have.
 So, Baker’s yeast, a powdered form, was commercially produced offering a much shorter fermentation time.
 Where baked goods needed days to ferment, bread could be churned out in a matter of hours.